kwameaj67/freelancer-app/README.md

 This app was built using [React Native](https://reactnative.dev/) with [Expo](https://docs.expo.io/)

 Follow these steps to run the app locally;
-- Clone this repo
+- Clone this repo in your terminal with `git clone` + repo url
-- Run npm install or yarn in your terminal
+- Run `npm install` or `yarn install` in your terminal
-- Run the app by using npm start or yarn start in your terminal
+- Run the app by using `npm start` or `yarn start` in your terminal

 # Screenshots